 - Energy-management programs should incorporate elements of industrial process control.

 The wide variety of energy-intensive processes in manufacturing facilities makes tracking and managing energy use a challenge.
 While energy costs can be significant, often little attention is paid to how that energy is used in production.
-There is no lack of energy-saving opportunities for manufacturers, but a lack of knowledge can hinder the ability to take advantage of these opportunities.
+There are a host of energy-saving opportunities for manufacturers, but a lack of knowledge can hinder the ability to take advantage of these opportunities.
 To manage energy costs effectively, it is important to measure energy use throughout the facility, identify waste and takes steps to improve efficiency.

 Measuring for control

 Conventional energy-management programs focus primarily on building-oriented systems, such as lighting and heating, ventilating and air conditioning (HVAC).
 While these are important, the majority of energy use in a typical manufacturing facility is devoted to production.
-To optimize energy savings, the energy-management process should incorporate elements of industrial process control as part of the program to improve efficiency.
+To optimize savings, the energy-management process should incorporate elements of industrial process control as part of a program to improve efficiency.

 The energy-management process should also integrate the energy cost element into production area planning for continuous improvement in total manufacturing cost control.
 Analysis of data from production area voltage meters, as well as temperature and flow sensors can provide process accountability, monitoring and control.
 Each department must realize that energy use is integral to their total cost.
 Moreover, they need real-time data in order to identify waste and make improvements in a timely manner.
-Unnecessary energy use in the production process is eliminated wherever possible.
+Unnecessary energy use in production processes should be eliminated wherever possible.

 Energy-saving measures for production facilities

-Manufacturing processes are very diverse.
-The following are some cost-cutting measures for a variety of industry segments and applications:
+Manufacturing processes are diverse.
+Cost-cutting measures for a variety of industry segments and applications follow:

 - Machining operations.
 Install control valves in the coolant supply piping of each machine to feed coolant only when the machine is in operation.
 Determine the optimum coolant amount by checking the lowest allowable pressure that does not negatively impact tool life.
 Turn off machines when not in use.

 - Refrigeration systems.
-Install variable speed control drives on evaporator fans to reduce energy costs by using refrigeration equipment only when needed.
+Install variable speed control drives on evaporator fans to reduce energy costs; only using refrigeration equipment when needed.